Sv443/BetterYTM/contributing.md

 >
 > Creates a circular, expanding ripple effect on the specified element or creates a new one with the effect already applied if none is provided.
 > Returns either the new element or the initially passed one.
-> Custom CSS overrides can be applied to change the color, size and transparency.
+> External CSS overrides can be used to change the color, size, speed values and opacity.
+> The exact speed values and variable names and locations can be found in [`src/components/ripple.css`](./src/components/ripple.css)
 >
 > Properties:
 > - `speed?: string` - The speed of the ripple effect.
-Can be "fast", "normal" or "slow" (defaults to "normal")
+Can be "faster", "fast", "normal", "slow" or "slower" (defaults to "normal")
 >
 > <details><summary><b>Example <i>(click to expand)</i></b></summary>
 >
 > ```ts
 > const myBoringButton = document.querySelector("#my-boring-button");
+> if(myBoringButton)
-> unsafeWindow.BYTM.createRipple(myBoringButton); // it's as easy as this
+>   unsafeWindow.BYTM.createRipple(myBoringButton, { speed: "slowest" }); // it's as easy as this
 > ```
 > </details>